arclabs561/ai-visual-test/docs/COMPARISON_AND_RESEARCH.md

 5. **Multi-Provider**: Flexible, cost-effective provider selection

 It complements rather than replaces traditional pixel-based tools, offering semantic understanding where pixel-perfect consistency isn't the goal.

+**Research Alignment:** Well-aligned with latest research (VETL, MLLM as a UI Judge, WebSight), but several enhancements from recent papers should be integrated (see RESEARCH_UPDATE_2025.md).